zedshape/zgrouping/README.md

 ## Dependencies

-This application needs the latest version of the following packages (at the time of October 2021) and Python >= 3.7.
+This application needs the latest version of the following packages (at the time of April 2022) and Python >= 3.7.

 `numba`
 `numpy`